HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: HydroGEM Model Architecture

 Each training sequence undergoes masking with probability 0.80.
+The model learns to reconstruct discharge and stage (the primary targets), while other features provide contextual information.
 The resulting reconstruction task requires the model to internalize three critical aspects of hydrological data: (1) temporal dynamics including recession rates and hydrograph shapes, (2) physical relationships between discharge and stage governed by hydraulic geometry, and (3) scale-dependent patterns that vary with basin size and flow regime.
 These learned representations provide the foundation for detecting anomalies that violate expected patterns during operational deployment.